zohar1000/ng-cond/README.md

 *ngCond is an improved version of *ngIf directive, it has the following advantages:
-* forget async pipe, the directive subscribes/unsubscribes to the observable/promise
+* forget about async pipe, the directive subscribes/unsubscribes to the observable/promise
 * working with multiple observables and/or promises
 * getting error/complete indications
 * you can specify options for performance and behavior